dart-lang/sdk/doc/use_build_context_synchronously.md

   it occurs _before_ **child**.
 Examples:
   * YieldStatement - this node has one child.
 If **child** is that child, then the async state is "uninteresting" (`null`).
-Otherwise, **child** follows the YieldStatement, and any await expressions occuring in the YieldStatement's expression result in `AsyncState.asynchronous`.
+Otherwise, **child** follows the YieldStatement, and any await expressions occurring in the YieldStatement's expression result in `AsyncState.asynchronous`.
   * Block - this node has a list of child Statements.
 If **child** is one of those, then we compute the async state between each Statement that precedes